Nationals vs. Diamondbacks Player Props Betting Odds

 |0

-Bet on player props for Alex Call, Victor Robles or other Nationals players with DraftKings Sportsbook.
+Bet on player props for Alex Call or other Nationals players with DraftKings Sportsbook.

 Buy officially licensed gear for your favorite teams and players at Fanatics!